Giorgi Kekelidze: Life

 Born in Ozurgeti, Giorgi Kekelidze graduated from the Department of Philology at Tbilisi State University with master's degree in Humanitarian Sciences.
 From 2006 to 2008 he worked at the penal Institution of Rustavi as a teacher of the Georgian language and literature.
 Since 2009, he has presented various literary-critical programs at different radio stations.

-From 2010 he is a literary columnist for the popular magazine Tabula.
+From 2010 he is a literary columnist for the magazine Tabula.
 He delivers lectures on Classical literature at the Free University of Tbilisi.
 Since 2012 he hosts a literary show "Interpretation" on the Akhali Arkhi television channel.

-In 2012 he founded a charitable organisations "Lib-Equilibrium" and "Lib-Club", which unites students and has a social and educational functions.
+In 2012 he founded a charitable organisations "Lib-Equilibrium" and "Lib-Club".
 In the same year, he became an author and a host of the show program "Litarea".
-He was awarded the literary prize "golden wing" for this program.
-In 2012, he founded an international audio-portal at Lyrikline.org and created the bilingual page.

 In 2012, he was appointed as a director of National Parliamentary Library of Georgia.
-At the age of 27, he became the youngest head of the National Library of Georgia of all time.
-The Georgian Parliament and the library offered him the job due to success of lib.ge.
 He began reforms in several directions - digitalization, service, TV programs, also opened various thematic corners, including foreign libraries etc. Georgian libraries opened in Istanbul, Kiev, Vienna and other countries' libraries.

 He created a library of e-learning library syndicate, which united regional libraries.

 As a result of his activities in 2012, the National Library was awarded with the name of Tolerance of the Year.